brown-band/website/pages/scripts/2018-2019/fall/georgetown.md

 :sd[Band forms a chalice and plays We’re All in This Together.]

 We have to admit, when we heard that John Mulaney is an alum of yours, it was tempting to borrow Kid Gorgeous wholesale.
-Our favorite, of course, is his "horse in a hospital" bit, but we’ve been wondering, what kind of horse?
+Our favorite, of course, is his “horse in a hospital” bit, but we’ve been wondering, what kind of horse?
 Clydesdale?
 Thoroughbred?
 Shetland Pony?
 It could even be a Trojan horse, although we know you aren’t so familiar with Trojans over there.
 Watch now as the band shows off our STREET SMARTS and plays our Brown Horse-Fearing Song.

 :sd[Band forms a B and plays #2.]